Alados5/rac_cycling_weapons/README.md

  The mod has 3 separate modes:
  - Time: swap weapons after a set amount of time
  - Kill: swap weapons after killing a specific amount of enemies
+   - **Disclaimer:** Kill detection is not direct and changes depending on the game:
+     - For R&C1, the mod uses an address that changes when you deal or receive damage, plus changes in bolts and using ammo
-   - **Disclaimer:** The mod can only detect experience increases on a frame, so killing several enemies on the same frame counts as 1 single kill.
+     - For R&C2-3, the mod detects experience increases each frame, so killing several enemies at once counts as 1 single kill
  - Ammo: swap weapons after using a predefined amount of ammo

 ## Pre-requisites